 Why the Bonus Tax Rate Is Bad News for Your Tax Refund

 Even the 22% tax bill can make a bonus feel less exciting.
-But knowing the rules regarding bonus taxation can help you prepare for the hit.
+But knowing the rules regarding bonus taxation — and how bonuses affect your tax return — can help you to prepare.
 The information below can help you understand and minimize the taxes associated with bonuses.

 How Are Bonuses Taxed?

 The IRS subjects your bonus to Social Security, Medicare and income taxes just like it does your regular income.
-But because the IRS defines bonus income as supplemental, different rules apply to how much tax is withheld from your check.
-To ensure that you pay these taxes, employers withhold taxes using one of the following two methods:
+But because the IRS defines bonus income as supplemental, different rules apply as to how much tax is withheld from your check.
+Since you might ask yourself “Why did I get taxed so much on my bonus?”, it helps to understand that employers withhold taxes using one of the following two methods:

 Employers use the aggregate method when they include bonus pay with an employee’s regular earnings.
 Under this method, the IRS still defines bonuses as supplemental income, but the employer treats the bonus portion as regular pay for tax withholding and uses the information on your W-4 form to determine what percentage of the total earnings to withhold.

 The aggregate method can result in the employer withholding more tax than the employee owes, leading to a lower bonus payment.
-In this case, you would have to wait until you file your tax return to have your overpayment refunded.
+Do you get that bonus tax back with your refund?
+Provided you don’t owe additional taxes for earnings on a side job as an independent contractor, for example, you will get the excess withholding back with your tax refund.

 Exceptions to the Usual Bonus Rules

-As mentioned before, tax withholding depends on your individual tax situation.
+As mentioned, tax withholding depends on your individual tax situation.
 Special circumstances can subject you to a higher tax rate or place you in a different tax category.

 Bonuses Over $1 Million